 Is It Family-Friendly?

 Byte encourages concerned parents to contact the company’s support team if they discover their children have created an account without permission.
 The support team, in turn, will terminate these accounts and any accompanying information.
-Still in its early launch days, more details about possible parental controls aren’t available and there are still issues being resolved.
+Still, parental controls aren’t available right now and there are still issues being resolved.

 Upon launch, the Byte app faced comment spam, including comments that could be offensive to families.
 Hofmann has addressed the issue on Byte’s Community Forum, “In the medium term, we’ll be making more dramatic changes to comments including a) the ability to like comments, and b) the abilities to block/filter/limit commenting.”